How to Make Your Truck More Fuel Efficient

 Using fuel-efficient lubricants is a change you can make with little to no increased investment that can help improve your fuel efficiency.
 Lubricants limit the damage of important components of the vehicle including the engine, transmission, and drivetrain.
 Without lubricants, these parts of your vehicle will grind together causing wear and tear.

-If you’re looking for fuel-efficient lubricant, you should look for a low-viscosity lubricant that meets your vehicle’s requirements.
+If you’re looking for a fuel-efficient lubricant, you should look for a low-viscosity lubricant that meets your vehicle’s requirements.
 Manufacturers generally consider low-viscosity blends as “fuel economy” lubricants, since the fuel-saving potential can be significant.
 Low-viscosity lubricants are less resistant to flow than conventional lubricants, helping reduce friction and energy losses.
 With a good low-viscosity lubricant, you could see between 0.5% and 2% savings in fuel efficiency depending on speeds and the temperature.

 While fuel-efficient lubricants typically cost more than conventional lubricants, for most trucks, the fuel cost savings generally outweigh the higher product cost.
 The combination of low-viscosity engine oils and drivetrain lubricants can save up to 500 gallons of fuel per year.
 This doesn’t even include the additional cost savings due to reduced component wear and maintenance.